Setting Up a SaaS Pricing Matrix with Typed Entitlements

 Your application code reads these values and enforces them:

-• Before each API call: run a standard credit-based entitlement check on api_call
+model_accessconfig and filter the model picker - Before each API call: run a standard credit-based entitlement check on

 Updating entitlements mid-cycle